Admissions

 3. Admission to the Special School:

-School Visits: the council will advise you to contact the school for a potential visit to ensure the setting, curriculum, and staff are appropriate for their needs.
+- The council will advise you to contact the school for a potential visit to ensure the setting, curriculum, and staff are appropriate for their needs.

-Agreement: Following a successful visit and agreement from the school, parents/carers, and the local authority, arrangements will be made for the admission.
+- Following a successful visit and agreement from the school, parents/carers, and the local authority, arrangements will be made for the admission.